Geoffrey Trease: Writing

 Trease described his own childhood reading as "a diet of classist and racist historical adventure" but in 1933, he came across a translation of a Russian book titled Moscow has a Plan, in which a Soviet author dramatised the First five-year plan for young readers.
-Inspired by this, in 1934 Trease wrote Bows Against the Barons, a left-wing update of Robin Hood that showcased a radical approach to historical literature for young people.
+Inspired by this, in 1934 Trease wrote Bows Against the Barons, published by Martin Lawrence Ltd. the official publisher of the Communist Party (it merged with Wishart in 1936 to become Lawrence and Wishart).
+Bows Against the Barons was a left-wing update of Robin Hood that showcased a radical approach to historical literature for young people.
 This included the use of modern English, rather than linguistic mannerisms, strong male and female characters, often from less privileged levels of society and meticulous attention to detail.
+It sold around 3000 copies in the UK.
+It was the publication of this book in Moscow that led to the Trease's travelling to the USSR for a year as members of the Co-operative Publishing Society of Foreign Workers.
+The couple's experiences on this trip became the material for Red Comet (1937), a lightly fictionalised children's adventure and travelogue.

-An enduring belief in equality and fairness is a theme in many of his books, as are links between the historical settings of his novels and contemporary issues.
+An enduring belief in equality and fairness is a theme in many of Geoffrey Trease's books, as are links between the historical settings of his novels and contemporary issues.